Community Data and Reports

 Bite by a Dog or Other Mammal

-• The rate of ED visits due to the same cause among children aged 19 years or younger and adults aged 20 to 44 years old in the Health Unit region were double the Ontario rate among the same populations.
+• The rate of ED visits due to the same cause has been significantly higher among children and youth aged 0 to 19, adults aged 20 to 44, and adults aged 45 to 64 years old in the Health Unit region compared to Ontario.
+The rate varied from 1.8 to 2.0 times as high as the Ontario rate among the same populations (370 versus 200 ED visits, 464 versus 247 ED visits, 445 versus 217 ED visits, per 100,000 population, respectively).

 Visit the PHO Snapshots Emergency Department Visits for Injuries and Hospitalization for Injuries pages for more detail.